Comparing quantumness criteria: Quantumness criteria

 {\it Non-separability.} Finally we consider quantum separability.
 A state is said to be separable in a certain partition if its density matrix can be written as a statistical mixture of products of density matrices over the two sub-systems, \ie

 where $\alpha_i$ are real coefficients.
 In general, proving that a state is separable is a non-trivial task, yet, for Gaussian states, the so-called Peres-Horodecki criterion was proven to be necessary and sufficient~\cite{simonPeresHorodeckiSeparabilityCriterion2000a}.
-In the supplementary material we show how to evaluate this criterion for Gaussian states, in a one-parameter family of partitions that contains both~\Eq{eq:gamma:decohered:2MSS} and~\Eq{eq:gamma:2MSSS_as_1MSS}.
-In the partition corresponding to~\Eq{eq:gamma:2MSSS_as_1MSS}, the state is, as expected, always separable, while for~\Eq{eq:gamma:decohered:2MSS} we find that the state is separable if and only if
+In the appendix we show how to evaluate this criterion for Gaussian states, in a one-parameter family of partitions that contains both~\Eq{eq:gamma:decohered:TMSV} and~\Eq{eq:gamma:TMSVS_as_OMSV}.
+In the partition corresponding to~\Eq{eq:gamma:TMSVS_as_OMSV}, the state is, as expected, always separable, while for~\Eq{eq:gamma:decohered:TMSV} we find that the state is separable if and only if